gdt050579/content_scan/README.md

 Behaviour worth knowing:

 - The `recursive` flag passed to `new` decides whether subdirectories are emitted at all.
 When `false`, only files directly inside the folder are scanned.
 - Subdirectories are emitted as `FolderContent` carrying the **same** content type as their parent, so the same extractor picks them up again.
 Files become `FileContent` built with `with_size`, reusing the size from the directory entry's metadata.
+Each entry's path is filled with `ContentPath::set_from_os`, so non-UTF-8 filesystem names stay openable.
 - Directory symlinks are skipped, which keeps cyclic link structures from looping forever.
 - Subdirectory entries are marked `skip_from_filtering`, so an extension-based `Filter` narrows down the files without preventing the walk from descending.
 - Recursion is still bounded by the scanner's `max_depth` (default `8`), which here translates into directory nesting levels.

 ### `Filter` / `FilterBuilder`

-Filters decide whether a given `(path, size)` should be processed.
+Filters decide whether a given `(ContentPath, size)` should be processed.
 They combine typed rules (extension / file-name allow- and deny-lists, powered by fast matchers) with arbitrary predicate callbacks, plus a default fallback:

 ```rust
 use content_scan::*;